-In tandem with a need to increase housing supply, is the need to facilitate improved housing choice to cater for evolving demographics across the County as analysed in the Housing Needs Demand Assessment (see Appendix 2).
+In tandem with a need to increase housing supply, is the need to facilitate improved housing choice to cater for evolving demographics across the County as analysed in the Interim Housing Needs Demand Assessment (see Appendix 2).
 By providing good housing choice existing residents can remain within their local communities and new residents to the County will have better housing options to choose from.

-The RSES notes that the provision "of affordable, appropriate and adaptable accommodation is a key challenge facing the State and the Region".
-Changes to legislation and guidance have provided for new housing options in the form of Build-to-Rent (BTR) and the 'Affordable Housing Act 2021' sets out legislation with regard to the provision of affordable housing.
-The legislation does not contain a specific use class for specific house types or tenures including BTR.
-In terms of housing mix, pending the preparation of a Regional Housing Needs Demand Assessment (HNDA), a HNDA as required by NPO 37 and RPO 9.5, has been prepared as part of this Plan so as to allow the Planning Authority address housing mix (see Appendix 2).
+The RSES notes that the provision "of affordable, appropriate and adaptable accommodation is a key challenge facing the State and the Region."
+Whilst changes to legislation and guidance have provided for new housing options in the form of Build-to-Rent (BTR) and Shared Accommodation, the legislation has yet to put in place provisions for affordable housing.
+Furthermore, the legislation does not contain a specific use class for specific house types or tenures including BTR and Shared Accommodation.
+In terms of housing mix, pending the preparation of a Regional Housing Needs Demand Assessment (HNDA), an Interim HNDA as required by NPO 37 and RPO 9.5, has been prepared as part of this Plan so as to allow the Planning Authority address housing mix (see Appendix 2).

-Government policy, as per "Housing for All - A new Housing Plan for Ireland, 2021", favours the use of publicly owned lands in the delivery of a mix of tenures, including private housing, social housing, affordable purchase and affordable rental housing.
-Under "Housing for all" the Land Development Agency (LDA) will play a key role in provision of affordable housing on both private and public lands.
+Government policy, as per Rebuilding Ireland (2016), favours the use of publicly owned lands in the delivery of a mix of tenures, including private housing, social housing, affordable purchase and affordable rental housing.
+The launch of the Land Development Agency (LDA) in 2018 focuses on the management and development of State owned land, within which at least 40% of all new housing must contain 10% social and 30% affordable housing.
+Whilst no provisions for affordable housing has been reintroduced into legislation, there is a role for private developers in adding to not only housing type, but also tenure.
 This Plan will encourage residential developments to contribute to improving mix within the County.

-A Housing Strategy and HNDA for the County has been prepared and is set out in Appendix 2.
-The Housing Strategy and HNDA addresses the provision of housing for the existing and future population of DLR and takes account of:
+A Housing Strategy and Interim HNDA for the County has been prepared and is set out in Appendix 2.
+The Housing Strategy and Interim HNDA addresses the provision of housing for the existing and future population of DLR and takes account of: